Hypersonic manned and unmanned aerial vehicles with ramjets should have been approximately (and possibly will be) similar

 Someone may say that to hypersonic arms ballistic missile warheads can also be attributed.
 However, a key feature of hypersonic weapons is the ability to conduct a controlled flight, during which the GLA can maneuver in height and course, which is not available (or limited) for warheads flying along a ballistic trajectory.
 Another criterion for a “real” GLA is often called the presence of a hypersonic ramjet engine on it, but this item can be called into question, at least with respect to a “one-time” GLA.

 GZLA with scramjet

-Currently, two types of hypersonic weapon systems are actively developing.
-This is the Russian Zircon cruise missile project with the 3М22 scramjet and the American Boeing X-51 Waverider project.
-For hypersonic weapons of this type, speed characteristics in the 5-8 M range and a flight range of 1000-1500 km are assumed.
-Their advantages include the possibility of placing on conventional aircraft carriers such as Russian Tu-160M / M2, Tu-22M3M, Tu-95, or American B-1B, B-52 carriers.
+At the moment, two types of hypersonic weapon systems are actively developing.
+These are the Russian project of a cruise missile with a scramjet engine 3M22 "Zircon" and the American project Boeing X-51 Waverider.
+For hypersonic weapons of this type, speed characteristics are assumed in the range of 5-8 M and a flight range of 1000-1500 km.
+Their advantages include the possibility of placing on conventional aviation carriers such as Russian missile-bombers Tu-160M / M2, Tu-22M3M, Tu-95 or American B-1B, B-52.

 Projects of the Russian 3M22 Zircon hypersonic missile (above) and the American X-51 Waverider hypersonic missile (below)